sylvanc/pony-lecture/agere2015.md

 ### Motivation

-* <!-- .element: class="fragment"--> Combining the actor-model with shared memory eliminates the need to copy all messages between actors.
+* <!-- .element: class="fragment"--> Combining the actor-model with shared memory eliminates the need to copy messages between actors.
-* <!-- .element: class="fragment"--> This improves performance, but results in the possiblity of data races.
+* <!-- .element: class="fragment"--> This improves performance, but results in the possiblity of data-races.
 * <!-- .element: class="fragment"--> Dynamic data-race prevention (via locks or lock-free algorithms) is error-prone and carries a run-time cost.
 * <!-- .element: class="fragment"--> A static approach could eliminate all data-races with no run-time cost.